ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

     + Canary: try X percent then 100%
     + AllAtOnce: immediate
 - Synchronous Invocations: Cli,sdk,api gateway
-- Asynchronous Invocations: S3,SNS, Event Bridge
+- Asynchronous Invocations:
+    + S3,SNS, Event Bridge
+    + Can define a DLQ: SNS or SQS
-- Attempts to retry on 3 errors
+    + Attempts to retry on 3 errors
 ### Load Balancer
 - Classic LB: HTTP or TCP. supports only one SS
 - Application LB: